kivy-school/kivywhisper/README.md

 ## Why use it?

 The initial motivation for this repo is to have a GUI to manipulate Whisper.
 This is so that I can generate initial video to text files to put up transcripts on the kivyschool.com website.
 One good thing about this initial integration is that I can then switch models, make the GUI better, or even run this when I have no access to a terminal/cmd/powershell.
-Having complete control is really nice and being able to use Kivy to rapidly prototype a GUI is invaluable (this was built in 3 days discounting all the time I spent documenting it, total time was 6 days).
+Having complete control is really nice and being able to use Kivy to rapidly prototype a GUI is invaluable (this was built in 2 days discounting all the time I spent documenting it, total time was 6 days).
+Later on I still need to integrate multiprocessing to push blocking code onto a Python subprocess.

 ## What can you learn from this repo?